 EducAide Software (hereinafter “EAS”) collects and stores certain types of personal information, as follows:

-Regardless of whether you create an account, EAS will collect information about your general use of the Program, such as the pages you visit and whether you have taken the Problem-Attic Tour.
+Regardless of whether you create an account, EAS will collect information about your general use of the Program, such as the pages that you visit and whether you have taken the Problem-Attic Tour.
 EducAide will also collect details that are publicly-available about your web browser and computer, such as IP address, operating system, and browser type and version.

 Safeguarding and Use of Information